PiValue/Practice/README.md

 # Practice
-Solutions to interview questions I solve.
+Personal repo of solutions to interview questions I solve.
+Solutions would be organized according to the source.

+# Sources
+* Leetcode
+* Geeksforgeeks
+* Project Euler
+* Glassdoor